mmai/piquetBook/index.md

 lOO PIQUET.

 The winner of a partie deducts the points scoredby his opponent from his own, and adds a hundredto the difference.
-Thus :&mdash;A scores in the six deals131; B scores 113.
+Thus :-A scores in the six deals131; B scores 113.
 A wins 131 - 13 = 118 points.Should the loser score less than a hundred in thesix deals, the winner (whether he has made ahundred or not), adds the points scored by hisadversary to his own, instead of deducting them,and also adds a hundred to his score.
-Thus:&mdash;A scores 125; B scores 81.
+Thus:-A scores 125; B scores 81.
 A wins 125 + 181= 306.
 This is called winning a rubicon.
 (Seealso Laws 61-74, pp. 12-14.)

 When, during the last hand of a partie, a playerfinds (before the play of the hand begins) that hecannot save his rubicon, he is not required tocount any points in play.
 He throws down hishand, and tells his adversary to count every trick(thirteen), and the cards (ten).
 He may, if hepleases, play to divide the cards; but in that case,he has to add to his score the points he makes inplay.
 Or, his adversary may play for a capot; butthat does not affect the case, as, if capoted, theloser has no points in play to score.

 Scoring cards and pencils are required.
 Thediagram (p. loi) shows a card ruled for six parties,or for five parties if the totals are recorded on thesame card.

 The game is played for so much a point, or for somuch a hundred, odd money not being reckonedin the final total.
-Thus :&mdash;A and B play fiveparties, at ten shillings a hundred (about equal to
+Thus :-A and B play fiveparties, at ten shillings a hundred (about equal to

 PIQUET.